Agricultural consultants give specialist advice to agricultural and farming businesses to help them with technical, financial and commercial matters

-The training offered by agricultural consultancies varies depending on the size of the company and the needs of the business.
-It may involve in-house training supervised by a senior and more experienced colleague, or be a mixture of external short courses and project work.
+The training you'll receive will vary depending on the size of the company and the needs of the business.
+You may be given in-house training supervised by a senior and more experienced colleague or a mixture of external short courses and project work.

-Consultants working in the technical side of agricultural consultancy may need to undergo specific training.
-For example, those involved in crop consultancy may need to undertake training for the Fertiliser Advisers Certification and Training Scheme (FACTS), which provides a recognised level of competence for those involved in nutrient management advice.
+If you're a consultant working on the technical side of agricultural consultancy you may need to undergo specific training.
+For example, for crop consultancy, this could be training for the Fertiliser Advisers Certification and Training Scheme (FACTS), which provides a recognised level of competence for those involved in nutrient management advice.

-Training and qualifications are also offered by Basis (Registration) Ltd for people working in the agricultural, amenity, fertiliser and environmental industries.
-Courses range from short one or two-day courses to intensive long-term courses, such as the BASIS Certificate in Crop Protection.
+Training and qualifications are also offered by BASIS Registration Ltd for people working in the agricultural, amenity, fertiliser and environmental industries.
+Courses range from one or two days in length to intensive, long-term programmes, such as the BASIS Certificate in Crop Protection.

-As an independent consultant, it is your responsibility to keep up to date both in your specialist area and in the agricultural sector overall.
+As an independent consultant, it's your responsibility to keep up to date both in your specialist area and in the agricultural sector overall.
 This is done mainly through personal contacts, short courses and attendance at conferences, and through membership of professional bodies, such as the BIAC and the AICC.

 Career progression is likely to be from junior consultant to senior consultant, then to team leader with the possibility of an invitation to become a partner or director.
-There is no set career structure for the independent consultant, although setting up your own consultancy may be the ultimate step in an agriculturally-based career.
+There is no set career structure, although setting up your own consultancy may be the ultimate step in an agricultural career.

-Opportunities to lecture at a university or college may also be possible for those with the appropriate qualifications and experience.
+Opportunities to lecture at a university or college may also be possible with the appropriate qualifications and experience.